Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-No personal account
+- No personal account;
-Rent rooms from 15 days
+- Rent rooms from 15 days;

 ## SMSI.VIP